honzajavorek/javorek.net/README.md

 Source code of portfilio site of my former business.
 Result can be seen on [javorek.net](http://www.javorek.net).

 Couple of years ago, I formed a small web development team with [Michal Wiglasz](https://github.com/kacer) and some external designers.
 It used **javorek.net** or just **Javorek** as it's brand name and we used [javorek.net](http://www.javorek.net) as our portfolio site.
-As this business activity doesn't exist any more, the site only serves as a tombstone now (heavily inspired by [beze-slova.cz](http://www.beze-slova.cz/)).
+As this business activity doesn't exist any more, the site only serves as a tombstone now.

 ## Status: ACTIVE